tuneshwarpyjamaa/tsl/README.md

-# The Mandate Wire - Internal Documentation
+# The South Line - Internal Documentation

 ## Company Overview

-**The Mandate Wire** is a premier news and media organization dedicated to delivering high-quality, unbiased journalism that informs, engages, and empowers our readers.
-Founded with the mission to uphold democratic values and provide comprehensive coverage of global events, we strive to be the trusted source for news that matters.
+**The South Line** is a premier news and media organization dedicated to delivering high-quality, unbiased journalism that informs, engages, and empowers our readers.
+With a focus on comprehensive coverage of global events, we strive to be the trusted source for news that matters, with a special emphasis on stories from the global south.

 ## Mission Statement

-To provide accurate, timely, and insightful reporting on issues that shape our world, while maintaining the highest standards of journalistic integrity and independence.
+To provide accurate, timely, and insightful reporting on issues that shape our world, particularly those affecting the global south, while maintaining the highest standards of journalistic integrity and independence.

 ## Core Values